rwadds/download_glacial_images/README.md

 - Clone this repo
 - install .net runtime or Visual Studio (https://visualstudio.microsoft.com/vs/community/)
 - Put the csv file in a known location
-- open the code and modify the filename and outpath for your system
+- open the code and modify the filename, outpath and jpg path for your system
 - Open sln and build or run 'dotnet build downloadimages.sln'
 - run and enjoy the fotos
 - My fav to date: AP69v2_198 (those shadows!)